BrianHicks/elm-csv/benchmarks/README.md

 The idea here is that if we can get the benchmarks for the real thing to be anything like the naive-but-fast thing, we're doign pretty well.

-Numbers are runs per second on Brian's MacBook Pro (2017, 3.1 Ghz Quad-Core Intel Core i7 w/ 16GB memory) in Chrome (latest at time of writing.)
+Numbers are runs per second on Brian's MacBook Pro (2017, 3.1 Ghz Quad-Core Intel Core i7 with 16GB memory) in Chrome (latest at time of writing.)

 ## Hand-Rolled Parser, January 24, 2021 (1.0.1)